Media Kit

 Her nationÂal news reportÂing has won sevÂerÂal awards, includÂing a USC-AnnenÂberg NationÂal Health JourÂnalÂism FelÂlowÂship, a Kiplinger felÂlowÂship, a CCF Media Award (for her New York Times MagÂaÂzine work on a legal chalÂlenge in AlabaÂma), a Croly Award, and an AliÂcia PatÂterÂson FounÂdaÂtion felÂlowÂship.
 She received a MacÂDowÂell colony stay in 2013 for St. Marks Is Dead, and has been grantÂed sevÂerÂal resÂiÂdenÂcies in the New York PubÂlic Library’s scholÂars’ rooms, includÂing in 2023 – 24.
 In 2023 she was a felÂlow at the HawthornÂden CasÂtle in Scotland.Â

 She is cofounder the nonÂficÂtion womÂen’s bar night Sob SisÂters.
-She’s taught pubÂlic affairs reportÂing at HofÂsÂtra UniÂverÂsiÂty, creÂative non-ficÂtion at the RutÂgers SumÂmer ConÂferÂence, memÂoir and proÂposÂal writÂing at the MiaÂmi Book Fair’s WritÂers InstiÂtute (for which she served as the first EmergÂing Writer FelÂlowÂship nonÂficÂtion menÂtor); and memÂoir for the past three sumÂmers at the Omega InstiÂtute in Upstate New York.
-She’s served on panÂels at a dozen book fesÂtiÂvals and toured to bookÂstores in twenÂty U.S. cities and to the UK.
+She’s taught pubÂlic affairs reportÂing at HofÂsÂtra UniÂverÂsiÂty, creÂative non-ficÂtion at the RutÂgers SumÂmer ConÂferÂence, memÂoir and proÂposÂal writÂing at the MiaÂmi Book Fair’s WritÂers InstiÂtute (for which she served as the first EmergÂing Writer FelÂlowÂship nonÂficÂtion menÂtor); and memÂoir for three sumÂmers at the Omega InstiÂtute in Upstate New York.
+She’s served on panÂels at a dozen book fesÂtiÂvals and toured to bookÂstores and libraries in two-dozen U.S. cities and to the UK.

 In a covÂer proÂfile, the VilÂlage Voice described her as “cheerÂful and manÂnerÂly.”
 The New York Times: “efferÂvesÂcent and conÂverÂsaÂtionÂal.”
 PubÂlishÂers WeekÂly: “With touÂsled bleach-blonde hair, she gives off a kind of DebÂbie HarÂry, cirÂca the 1970s, energy.”